 I’m guessing I don’t have to do much to introduce this book to you, as it has already received quite a bit of attention in the news, on Facebook, on blogs and message boards and everywhere else.
 I must say that last week I spent more time than I should have defending this book to those who had only read the one article in the Wall Street Journal and I’ve read so many incendiary comments addressing it that I finally had to walk away from the computer.

-But anyway.
 In case you’ve missed all of the hoopla surrounding Amy Chua and her new book The Battle Hymn of the Tiger Mother, please read on…

 Like Chua, I was born in the year of the Tiger as per the Chinese Zodiac and I consider myself to be a fairly strict mother.
 By American standards, that is.
 (Perhaps there really is something to that Zodiac…) I have been told more than once that I am “weird” to not allow television, computer/video games or playdates on weekdays.
 I am not a fan of sleepovers, and I mostly don’t let my children participate.
 The only exceptions are when we are out of town and friends are watching our children or vice-versa.
 Like Chua’s children, mine are required to play a musical instrument, and they must practice that instrument daily.

 Tiger signs and strictness aside, I loved this book.
 Loved it.
 I read it all in one great gulp a few days after Christmas.
 After I closed it, I sat and I thought about what I had just read.
 I learned a lot about myself as a parent and about my children while reading it.

 I was absolutely fascinated with the story of this Chinese-American mother—herself a law professor at Yale University which is certainly a highly demanding job—and how she sat with her two daughters for their daily practice and homework sessions.